 Module: Category Annotator

 This module adds category annotation to a given input CAS.
 In addition to the input CAS, it takes as input the output of the Node Matcher module, i.e. a set of node matches for a particular fragment.
-From these node matches, it extracts the category confidence scores computed in the Confidence Calculator module, and uses this information to compute a combined confidence score for each category in the node matches.
-It then adds this category confidence scores as new annotation to the fragment in the input CAS.
+From these node matches, it extracts the category confidence scores (computed using the Confidence Calculator module), combines the scores if needed, and adds the category confidence scores as new annotation to the fragment in the input CAS.

 This module is application-specific.